kim-lindhard/info-screen/README.md

 # Info screen

 A html page that serves information to the Lindhard family.
+The subject screen has a resolution of 1920x1080 px
 ## Things it will display
 - The weather until 17.00, this will include
     - The highest probability of rain